 Below are some of the areas in which I have proven expertise.
 They fall in two general categories: traditional editorial work and a newer “Better Recipes” focus targeted specifically on well-written recipes.
 Don’t hesitate to reach out about a project that doesn’t necessarily fit one of these options below.
 I will do my best to help you meet your objectives.

-Just like a logo, web site, marketing style and social media presence, recipes are an important branding tool that reflects the image, values and integrity of their source.
-To ensure that this reflection is a positive one, my mission is to help individuals and companies have a keener understanding of the value that well-written recipes bring to their work and their brands.
+Just like a logo, web site, marketing style and social media presence, recipes are an important branding tool that reflects the image, values and personality of their source.
+My mission is to help individuals and companies have a keener understanding of the value that well-written recipes bring to their work and their brands.
 I share insights from three decades deeply engrossed in recipes to offer clients the tools and information that will maximize the quality of recipes they share with readers, customers and the world.
 The ultimate goal is recipes that are clear, reliable and detailed, sure to keep them coming back for more.
 Below is a selection of services that can range from a few hours’ time to much larger projects.
 Contact me if you would like a more detailed menu of services.
 You can read more about what inspired this new focus here.

 Recipe Style Guides